abiosoft/colima/docs/FAQ.md

 ## The Virtual Machine's IP is not reachable

-This is by design.
-Reachable IP address is not enabled by default because it requires root access.
+Reachable IP address is not enabled by default due to slower startup time.

 ### Enable reachable IP address